pingcap/docs/tidb-cloud/manage-user-access.md

 - You can also view all members in your project.

-To access a cluster in a project under an organization, a user must be both a member of the organization and a member of the project.
-Organization owners can invite users to join the project to create and manage clusters in the project.

-To view which organizations you belong to, perform these steps:

-1. Click the account name in the upper-right corner of the TiDB Cloud console.
-2. Select **Switch Organization** in the drop-down menu, and you can see all the organizations you belong to in the submenu.
+## Manage Organization Access

+### View Organizations

 To check which project you belong to, perform these steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console.

 2. Click **Organization Settings**.
-The **Projects** tab is displayed by default.

-## Switch between organizations
+You can view your organization.

+### Switch Organizations
-If you are a member of multiple organizations, you can switch your account between organizations.

-To switch between organizations, perform these steps:
+If you are a member of multiple organizations, you can switch your account between organizations.To switch between organizations, perform these steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console.

 2. Select **Switch Organization** in the drop-down menu, and click the organization you want to switch to.

+### Set time zone for Organization

+If you are the organization owner, you can modify the system display time according to your time zone.To change the local timezone setting, perform the following steps:

+1. Click the account name in the upper-right corner of the TiDB Cloud console.

+2. Click **Organization Settings**.
+The organization settings page is displayed.

+3. Click **Time Zone**.

+4. Click the drop-down list and select your time zone.

+5. Click **Confirm**.

-## Invite an organization member
+### Invite an organization member

 If you are the owner of an organization, you can invite organization members.
-Otherwise, skip this section.

-To invite a member to an organization, perform the following steps:
+Otherwise, skip this section.To invite a member to an organization, perform the following steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console.